POLICY · WHAT WE COLLECT AND WHY

 Privacy policy

-Analytics: anonymous and cookieless
+Analytics: cookieless and aggregate

 We can also enable Cloudflare Web Analytics, which works the same way: cookieless, aggregate, no personal profiles.